Zoltán Kovács (ice hockey): Hungarian hockey executive

-Kovács joined the Hungarian Ice Hockey Federation (HIHF) as a secretary in 1994, then served as its general secretary from 1998 to 2017, and has served as its vice-president since 2017.
+Kovács joined the Hungarian Ice Hockey Federation (MJSZ) as a secretary in 1994, then served as its general secretary from 1998 to 2017, and has served as its vice-president since 2017.
+As vice-president, he primary role was to strengthen international relations.
+He stated that one his objectives is to get as many children as possible to start playing hockey.
 When appointed as general secretary, Hungary had only one indoor ice rink, which was not regulation size for international competition.
-Under his leadership, Hungary had built 34 rinks as of 2022.
-He also served as a member of the International Ice Hockey Federation (IIHF) recruitment committee from 2010 to 2012, and the ice rink committee from 2016 to 2020.
+Under his leadership, Hungary had built 34 rinks as of 2022, with the desire for all counties of Hungary to have an ice rink.

 Kovács served as manager of the Hungary men's national junior ice hockey team from 2000 to 2003, and in 2009.
 During this time, the team won Division II Group B at the 2003 World Junior Ice Hockey Championships, which earned promotion to Division I for the 2004 championships.
 His development strategy was to produce talent at the youth age groups to supply players for the national junior and national under-18 teams.
+In coordination with Jon Haukeland and others, Kovács oversaw annual tournaments in the Euro Ice Hockey Challenge for national teams.

 In a 2017 interview, Kovács talked about his new vice-president position.
-He stated that the HIHF was being transformed to run more like a business, and that his role would be to increase the popularity of hockey in Hungary and include sport diplomacy with other national federations.
+He stated that the MJSZ was being transformed to run more like a business, and that his role would be to increase the popularity of hockey in Hungary and include sport diplomacy with other national federations.
 He became chairman of the technical committee, to develop the men's and women's national teams, and the domestic youth hockey leagues.
 He arranged for professional Hungarian hockey players to teach skills to youth players, and sought to coordinate competitive youth leagues within Hungary and Austria.
 He wants to see new arenas built in each county of Hungary to host top-level hockey, and to provide new clubs with equipment and coaching mentors.
 He felt his greatest success was having the Canada men's national ice hockey team play to a sold-out crowd in the László Papp Budapest Sports Arena and showcase National Hockey League talent to Hungarians.
 He wants Hungary to host the top level of the Ice Hockey World Championships.

+In 2021, Kovács was named vice-president of professional affairs for the MJSZ, which chose a development strategy to change attitudes in young people by "sustainability, succession, effectiveness and popularity".
+In a 2022 interview, he was most proud of organizing international ice hockey competitions in Hungary every year since 1998, and stated a desire for Hungary to qualify to play in ice hockey at the Olympic Games.
+During his tenure as vice-president, the Hungary men's national ice hockey team qualified for the top tier of the 2023 IIHF World Championship after a 71-year absence.
+He also signed a two-year contract with the Canada men's national team to visit Hungary in 2023 and 2024, for exhibition games and training camps.